salma27/GP-organization-system/documentation/student module/student-search.md

 #### Student search

 ##### Overview
-The system provides a search bar on student home page to search for other students using their ID or name
+The system provides a search bar on student home page to search for other students using their ID, name or select a technology

 ##### Actors